Doctor Who missing episodes: Compared with other series

 Compared with other BBC series broadcast in the 1960s, Doctor Who is well-represented in surviving episodes.
 Of the 253 episodes broadcast during the 1960s, 156 still exist – mainly due to copies produced for overseas sales.
 For example, Seasons 1 and 2, the most widely sold abroad of the 1960s era, are missing only nine and two episodes, respectively.
 By contrast, the less well-sold Season 4 has no complete serials, while Season 5 has only two complete serials (The Tomb of the Cybermen and The Enemy of the World).
-Doctor Who's high profile has also helped to ensure the return of episodes which, for other less well-remembered programmes, might never have occurred.
+Doctor Who's high profile and large cult following has also helped to ensure the return of episodes which, for other less well-remembered and obscure programmes, might never have occurred.
+One long-running 1960s series, United!, is missing completely, with no episodes preserved in the archives at all.

 Of all ongoing BBC series from the 1960s, only Steptoe and Son and Maigret have a similar survival record, with all episodes from both series existing in some form.
-Doctor Who is also comparatively rare amongst contemporaries in that all of its 1970s episodes exist as masters or telerecordings, while other series such as Z-Cars and Dixon of Dock Green are missing episodes from as late as 1975.
+Doctor Who is also comparatively rare amongst contemporaries in that it is one of the few BBC series (along with Dad's Army) to have all of its 1970s episodes exist as masters or telerecordings, while other series such as Z-Cars and Dixon of Dock Green are missing episodes from as late as 1975.

 Missing episodes

 List of missing episodes

 As of October 2013, there were 97 episodes unaccounted for.
 The missing episodes span 26 serials, including 10 full serials.
-Most of the gaps are from seasons 3, 4, and 5, which currently lack a total of 79 episodes across 21 (out of 26) serials.
+Most of the gaps are from seasons 3, 4 and 5, which currently lack a total of 79 episodes across 21 (out of 26) serials.
 By contrast, seasons 1, 2, and 6 are missing just 18 episodes, across 5 (out of 26) serials.
 Of these missing stories, all but three – Marco Polo, "Mission to the Unknown", and The Massacre of St Bartholomew's Eve – have surviving clips.
 All episodes also have full surviving audio tracks.

 As of September 2025, many of these missing serials have been officially "completed" by using animation and/or telesnap reconstruction, and then subsequently released commercially by BBC Worldwide.